 Corn seeds from a corn cob are a whole food, but high-fructose corn syrup and corn starch are heavily processed extracts so those are not whole foods.

-Whole-meal wheat flour directly obtained from grinding whole wheat grains is whole-food, but wheat bran or white flour because they use only part of the wheat seed are not whole foods.
+Whole-meal wheat flour directly obtained from grinding whole wheat grains is a whole food, so are wheat grains.
+Wheat bran or regular wheat flour are not whole because they refined, meaning they are only part of the wheat seed.

 Ok, now that you get it.
 Why is the distinction important?
 Excellent question!
-That’s all below.
-You will understand when you watch the fundamentals in Part 2.
+A lot of it is covered below.
+You should be able to understand when you watch the fundamentals in Part 2.

 2) Basic knowledge about low-fat whole food plant nutrition

-Any oil is a processed food, squeezed out of a high-fat whole-food (avocado, nuts, olives, soy beans) or the high-fat part of a whole food (rice bran, etc).
+Any oil is a processed food, squeezed out of a high-fat whole-food (avocado, nuts, olives, soy beans, canola seeds, etc…) or from the high-fat part of a whole food (rice bran, etc).
 Of all processed foods, oil (and other pure or extracted fats) are of particularly major concern.
 Oil is not only empty calories (no nutrition) and high in calories (contributing to overweight, obesity and metabolic disease), but the main concern it is that all oils and extracted fats are pro-actively harmful in the human body in many ways.

 All oil?
 Yes.
 Even olive, coconut, canola or <you name it> oil?
 Yes.
+Even the extra virgin organic stuff?
+Yes.
 Even just “a little bit”?
 Yes.
 Are you sure?
 Yes, absolutely, this has been known to genuine science for decades.

 How is oil harmful?
 Besides turning potentially healthy plant-based dishes into an undesirably high-fat meal, all oils cause inflammation in the arteries.
 Oil leads to stiff arteries (arteries are supposed to dilate nicely when needed).
 The build-up of plaque gradually clogs arteries and blood vessels.
 This process actually starts in the womb of mothers eating a high-fat, oil-and-animal-containing diet.
 By age 10 many kids in modern societies show early signs of cardiovascular disease.